-Throughout the late 1980’s and 1990’s Bankstown itself had two sides being Bankstown City and Bankstown Catholic Collegians.
+Throughout the 1980’s and 1990’s Bankstown itself had two sides being Bankstown City and Bankstown Collegians who would form a merger at the end of the 1997 season to become the Bankstown Juniors and adopt the Cougars nickname in 1999.

-Bankstown Catholic Collegians was a new club formed by Peter Wagstaff with the support of Bankstown Catholic Club in 1981 breaking away from De La Salle fielding one team in E Grade (u16).
-Collegians was boosted in 1982 with teams breaking away from Milperra Colts and won their first competition in 1982 defeating Punchbowl 25-0 in the F Grade (u15) Grand Final under the coaching of Wayne Dewberry and captaincy of Mark Vella.
+Bankstown Collegians was a new club formed in 1981 breaking away from Milperra Colts fielding teams in B Grade (open age), D Grade (u17) and E Grade (u16).
+Collegians won their first competition in 1982 defeating Punchbowl 25-0 in the F Grade (u15) Grand Final under the coaching of Wayne Dewberry and captaincy of Mark Vella.
 All up they won 10 competitions across various age groups from under 8’s to A/Grade.
 In 1986, Bankstown Collegians won the International Club Championship.
+Peter Wagstaff and Stan O’Dowd received Life Membership of the Canterbury-Bankstown District Junior Rugby League for their service to the game and to Bankstown Collegians.

 The concept of the current Super 15’s has a mixture of the Central, City and Collegians.
 The first premiership won by City or Collegians was by Collegians F/Grade (u15) in 1982.
 The Super 15 jersey design is from Bankstown Central.
 Remarkably the Cougars/Bulls are yet to win a Super 15 premiership.